thiagoesteves/deployex/README.md

 1. *__Download and Unpack the New Version:__*
  The new version of the application is downloaded and unpacked into the `new` service folder, ready for deployment.
 2. *__Check if the release contain a hot-upgrade or full deployment:__*
- Deployex will check the release file received and if it is a hot-upgrade, goes to the step 3 .
+ DeployEx will check the release file received and if it is a hot-upgrade, goes to the step 3 .
 3. *__Execute the Hotupgrade checks and verification__*
- Deployex will try to run the hotupgrade sequence and if succeeds, it makes the changes permanent.
+ DeployEx will try to run the hotupgrade sequence and if succeeds, it makes the changes permanent.
 Inc ase of failure, it tries to execute a full deployment with the same release file.